g-pechorin/binplugin/python-3.5.1/readme.md

-THis is an example Python 3.5.1 plugin
+This is an example Python 3.5.1 plugin

 Like a good little busybody ;) python includes the all-the-tools you'll need to compile native modules.